Kenya

 We have spent a great deal of time in Kenya developing personal relationships with families, caregivers, and the professionals who serve them, learning about the landscape of care, and advancing the GFCHL’s connections with various local organizations.

-We see an opportunity to raise awareness for pediatric hearing loss in the communities around Kenya and to bring the GFCHL’s expertise to additional groups.
-These short video clips featuring local Kenyans touch on some of these issues:
+We recognize a need to raise awareness for pediatric hearing loss in the communities around Kenya and to bring the GFCHL’s expertise to additional groups.
+These 1 minute video clips featuring local Kenyans touch on some of the issues:

 PEDIATRIC HEARING SCREENING

-The GFCHL has also committed resources and technical expertise to establish pediatric hearing screening in Kenya.
-Thus far, our efforts have enabled such services for newborns, infants, and young children to launch at health facilities in Machakos and Bungoma counties.
+The GFCHL has also committed resources and technical expertise to establish pediatric hearing screening and diagnosis in Kenya.
+Thus far, our efforts have enabled such services for newborns, infants, and young children at health facilities in two counties.

 With proactive screening, the average age of identification of hearing loss will drop.
-There will likely be a corresponding, increased demand for hearing technology and audiology and therapy services to support this pediatric population.
-We plan to expand our training curriculum so that additional Kenyan professionals and caregivers, particularly those outside of Nairobi, have the tools and knowledge needed to respond.
+A corresponding demand for hearing technology and habilitation services to support this pediatric population is expected.
+The GFCHL’s training programs and outreach efforts help address this by providing Kenyan professionals and caregivers, particularly those outside of Nairobi, with the necessary tools and knowledge they will need to respond.

 OUR IMPACT